tensorflow/tfjs-models/coco-ssd/README.md

 }]
 ```

-### Technical details for advance users
+### Technical details for advanced users

-This model is based on the TensorFlow object detection API, you can download the original models from [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#coco-trained-models).
-We applied following optimizations to improve the performance for browser execution:
+This model is based on the TensorFlow object detection API.
+You can download the original models from [here](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md#coco-trained-models).
+We applied the following optimizations to improve the performance for browser execution:

   1. Removed the post process graph from the original model.
   2. Used single class NonMaxSuppression instead of original multiple classes NonMaxSuppression for faster speed with similar accuracy.